-If you graduate from a career tech high school and continue your pathway at Cincinnati State, Southern State, Miami University, University of Cincinnati and other public colleges, you may be eligible to earn college credit for high school courses that match college learning outcomes.
-Advanced placement and early college credit shorten the time needed to earn a credential or degree reduce the cost of your college education.
-Two types of credit opportunity are most common:
+Students who graduate from Ohio career tech high school programs can earn college credit and continue their pathway at Cincinnati State, Southern State, Miami University, University of Cincinnati and/or other public colleges, for high school courses that match college learning outcomes.

 According to Ohio law, students are guaranteed the transfer of applicable credits among Ohio’s public colleges and universities and equitable treatment in the application of credits to admissions and degree requirements.